The estimated reading time for this post is 362 seconds

 I recall the feeling of free style swimming the full length of the olympic-sized swimming pool (164 feet) without turning my head even once to take a breath.
 I pretended I was a fish!My favorite trophy!
-(Body shape certainly wasn’t like mine!)
+(Body shape certainly not mine at that tine!)

-When I got a little older, I started walking beans (I was not very good) and detasseling corn (I was horrible.)
-Could be a height challenge (and my “accommodations” included a walker who was just a lot better than me with that horrible hoe and worse knife; and a tall guy who liked to help me by pulling the stalks way down to my level.)
-Because these were not reasonable accommodations and I knew that back then!, I voluntarily left….or I wasn’t called back to work a field, a mixture of both probably.
+When I got a little older, I started walking beans (definitely not good at this job…not enough physical strength) and detasseling corn (I was horrible at this job, clearly a height challenge (my “accommodations” included a walker who was just a lot better than my horrible hoeing and cutting with a knife; and a cute tall guy a row over who graciously pulled the stalks way down to my level.)
+Because these were not reasonable accommodations and I knew that back then, I voluntarily left….or I wasn’t called back to work a field, a mixture of both probably.

 Randy, my beloved hubbie, on the other hand was retained by a farmer who “fired” the other boys because they ditched the hot fields in lieu of a cool dip in the nearby pond.
 Yes, he has a history of walking entire bean fields by himself……ahhh…..could you do that?

 My first official job – with a real bonafide paycheck – was at Rocky’s Pizza as a food server (waitress is what we called it in the 70s, duh!)
-Rocco “Rocky” LaValle, (he was our guest speaker at our 30th class reunion dinner in July 2011) hired many young people in town to work for him for many years….there is much history.
-As a food server skills in need are aplenty.
+Rocco “Rocky” LaValle, (our guest speaker at our 30th class reunion dinner in July 2011) hired many young people in town to work for at the joint…much history!
+The skills to work as a food server are aplenty.
 Click here for more information.

-I found both the above and below images online (click here for my disclaimer!!).
-I’m not sure of the year, but Rocky’s moved into to a beautiful new location on Washington where you could really see the pizza making action in the front window!
+Often, the incredible images I find online (my disclaimer) are perfect for expressing my memory.
+Not sure of which year, but Rocky’s moved to a beautiful new location on Washington where you could really see the pizza making action in the front window!

 Original Rocky’s Pizza

-On the flip side of “fine dining” establishment and fast food (I worked at Hardees too), I also have food serving experience working at a small truck stop in the country called The Junction north of Iowa Falls on the way to Hampton.
-I remember some of my favorite customers, like the old farmer named Chris, of course in his overalls.
-He always tipped me!
-Along with serving, I did some food preparation and of course a lot of clean up and replenishment of food products and dining items.
-And I was responsible to operate the industrial dishwasher!
+On the flip side of “fine dining” establishment and fast food (I worked at Hardees too for a time), with food serving experience working at a small truck stop in the country called The Junction north of Iowa Falls on the way to Hampton.
+I remember some of my favorite customers, Chris, the cute and old farmer who always wore overalls.
+He always tipped!
+Along with serving, food preparation, clean up, replenishment of food products and dining items, my favorite job responsibility was operating the industrial dishwasher!

 Alice the Cook was Queen!
-And she taught me a lot!
-There is a bench dedicated to her along the Iowa River in Foster Park, Iowa Falls, Iowa).
+She taught me a lot!
+Her bench, dedicated to her as she was quite a fisher person, is along the Iowa River in Foster Park, Iowa Falls, Iowa).

-I really loved making the incredibly yummy malts.
-The leftovers!
+Umm, making the incredibly yummy malts, the leftovers!

 I loved working at The Junction truck stop!
-It was also really cool that my brother, Steven, worked next door at the truck stop’s fuel filling facility.
+So cool my brother worked next door at the stop’s fuel filling facility.
 My brother Steven – I love you…RIP.
-He was one hard worker…!
+One hard worker…!

 Stop!
 Now Follow Me!